HxnDev/Console-Based-Notepad-using-Trie-Trees/README.md

 For better understanding of the scenerio, refer to "Requirements.md" and "TRIE Overview.pdf".

+This was a group project and equal contribution was provided by my fellow team member [Azka Khurram](https://github.com/AzkaKhurram)

 For further queries contact me at : chhxnshah@gmail.com